bugfishtm/bugfish-framework/README.md

 #### MySQL Error Logging (only for querys used with x_class_mysql)

 MySQL error messages that arose when using the x_class_mysql can be viewed in the section under Utilities in the menu item xFramework.

-#### Mail Class Logging

-If the logging function of the mail class has been switched on, information about incorrect or sent mails can be viewed here.

 #### Changelog for different Areas
 The following areas are intercepted: facture bank_account facture_fourn commande propal user societe product orderpicking expedition supplier_proposal commande_fournisseur fichinter [These are the $ref] - Changes to the respective areas can be viewed under Utilities - xFramework - Process logs if you have the respective rights.